• Skip to primary navigation

 Taste, texture and flavour:

-Hokkaido milk tea has a bold and creamy texture and flavour with earthy, nutty undertones.
+This tea has a smooth and creamy texture and flavour with earthy, nutty undertones.
 It is slightly sweet and can be given different flavour variations by using different types of black tea or other tea varieties such as oolong tea.
-If you have ever had a London Fog, I find this tea tastes like that.
+If you have ever had a London Fog, I find this tea tastes similar to that.

 Key ingredients and substitutions: